Home / Blog / How To Remove Personal Information From Internet Sites for Free

 2. Use browser extensions: Browser extensions, such as Privacy Badger or Ghostery, can help to block trackers and prevent data collection.

 3. Review privacy policies: Review the privacy policies of websites and online services to understand what data is collected and how it’s used.
-Look for options to opt out of data collection, such as opting out of targeted advertising.
+Look for options to opt out of data collection, such as targeted advertising.

 4. Opt out of data brokers: Data brokers collect and sell personal information to marketing agencies.
 You can opt out of data broker lists by visiting the Direct Marketing Association’s opt-out website (https://dmachoice.thedma.org/).

-5. Use privacy-focused search engines: Consider using search engines that prioritize privacy, such as DuckDuckGo or StartPage.
+5. Use privacy-focused search engines: Consider DuckDuckGo or StartPage, which prioritize privacy.

 6. Contact marketing agencies directly: Some marketing agencies may offer opt-out options or allow you to request the removal of your data.
 Contact the agency directly to inquire about your options.